 All of those are non meditation ways of mingjue practice.
 We can practice it in every moment every day.
 We need to be patient with ourselves.
 See, we have been driven by tons of unconscious living habits for years.
 Not likely to happen within fifteen days, it sure will take a while to break those OLD habits.

 As for the meditation way of mingjue practice, there is a method called “Do Nothing” meditation.
 During meditation, we set no goal and we have no intention.
 When there is anything happens: the thoughts, feelings, or emotions, don’t stop don’t interrupt don’t judge don’t deny.
 Just observe.
 Watch them come and go, let them flow.

-Dr Pang used to say “气功生活化”, meaning practice in daily life.
+Great Qigong masters used to state that “气功生活化”, meaning practice in daily life.
 That non meditation way of mingjue practice is exactly how we could practice in daily life.
 It looks easy but not.
 Our unconscious living habits are so strong, and some of them even become addictions.

-If we could completely break them and free ourselves from those old habits, we are much closer to see our true self (yiyuanti).
+If we could completely break them and free ourselves from those old habits, we are much closer to see our true self.
 And If we can use both non meditation and meditation way of mingjue practice, we will be able to awaken our mingjue even more quickly.

 Please comment below and let me know if you have question about mingjue practice.